mad-it/pixel_typescript/README.md

 ``yarn test``
 # Running the command-line
 ``yarn start``
+The project runs a stdin program and executes when the input is terminated.
+The instructions are displayed when you run it.

 # Task
 There is given a rectangular bitmap of size n*m.
 Each pixel of the bitmap is either white or black, but at least one is white.
 The pixel in i-th line and j-th column is called the pixel (i,j).
 The